-On average, worker’s comp settlement amounts can range from $1,800 to as much as $50,000.
+On average, injured employees can expect a worker’s comp settlement anywhere from $1,800 to as much as $50,000.
 The amount varies widely because there are a lot of factors that can affect your settlement amount.
 How you choose to receive your settlement (lump sum or structured payment) will matter too.
 But more on that later.

 This is why you should consult a workers’ compensation lawyer before agreeing to a settlement amount.
 They’ve had years of experience handling such cases so they’ll know how much you should get.
 They can also negotiate with your employer and insurance provider so you get the amount you rightfully deserve.